wally-kroeker/LibreChatMCPServers/README.md

 This directory contains Model Context Protocol (MCP) server implementations that extend LibreChat's capabilities through the Supergateway bridge.

+These are the projects I am tiing together.
+- This is the think that gives any kind of tool to the Agent.
+[Model Context Protocol Specification](https://spec.modelcontextprotocol.io/)
+- Converts stdio MCP servers to SSE and each server can run in its own container.
+I will see how this scales [Supergateway Documentation](https://github.com/supercorp-ai/supergateway)
+- Multi-LLM agent and MCP client [LibreChat Documentation](https://docs.librechat.ai/)

 ## Directory Structure

 ```